echeran/smile-of-murugan/webbook/chapter17.md

 # Origins Of Modern Tamil Prose.
 The Historical And The Theoretical Problem

-The problem of the origin of modern Tamil prose- -as seen from a necessarily simplified perspective-is a twofold one: first, purely historical; and second, theoretical.
+The problem of the origin of modern Tamil prose—as seen from a necessarily simplified perspective—is a twofold one: first, purely historical; and second, theoretical.

 The first part of the problem means to trace down and find out,